muraljs/joiql/README.md

 * Figure out how to do circular dependencies (ideally with Joi `lazy`)
 * Better errors (right now one error batches up the same response for every query)

+## Contributing

+Please fork the project and submit a pull request with tests.
+Install node modules `npm install` and run tests with `npm test`.

+## License

+MIT